|DEFINITIONS AND GENERAL PROVISIONS|

 (3) the good faith effort of any person to apprehend a person suspected of engaging in a crime.

-Except as provided in subdivisions 1a and 2, the following persons shall be entitled to reparations upon a showing by a preponderance of the evidence that the requirements for reparations have been met:
+Except as provided in subdivisions 1a and 2, the following persons shall be entitled to reimbursement upon a showing by a preponderance of the evidence that the requirements for reimbursement have been met:

 (1) a victim who has incurred economic loss;

 (2) a dependent who has incurred economic loss;